File

 Slice blob

-interface (in mobile, wearable, and TV applications) is a useful file management skill:
+Slicing a local file using the Blob interface (in TV applications) is a useful file management skill:

 -